 Besides the distance, the proximity also depends on the length of time.
 A playable space can be very close, but when it is not easy to reach - due to physical barriers such as highways or unsafe features - it is still far away.
 The walkability also declines when places aren't interconnected by a good infrastructure.
-Expressed in time people often speak of a ten-minute walking radius and policy makers sometimes speak about the twenty-minute neighborhood (using active transport: walking, cycling, public transport).
+Expressed in time people often speak of a ten-minute walking radius to shops, public transport and other facilities.
+And policy makers sometimes speak about the twenty-minute neighborhood (using active transport: walking, cycling, public transport).
 In the next chapter (WHAT) you can read the specific actions to realize this.

 "We have given an disproportionate amount of our street space to vehicles, and the time has come to start giving some of it back to the pedestrians from whom it was taken."
 William H. Whyte, 1980